BashiirHagi/AWS-Projects/README.md

 ##### Check EC2 CPU Utilization Metrics in CloudWatch Metrics
-Navigate to cloudwatch services under Management & Governanfe service
+I navigated to Cloudwatch services under Management & Governance service

-Clicked on All Metrics on the left-hand side
+Clicked on All Metrics on the left-hand panel

-The metrics were now visible for the EC2 instance
+The metrics were now visible for the EC2 instance I provisioned

+##### Create CloudWatch Alarm

+I navigated to Cloudwatch services under Management & Governance service I clicked on Alarms on the left-hand panel
+I then clicked on Create alarm to begin provisioning the alarm In the specify metric & conditons page I:

+- Clicked on select metric > EC2
+- selected Per-Instance Metrics
+- Chose the CPU-Utilization metric

+I then configured the arm with the following details:
+For metric period I selected for 1 minute
+For CPU Utilization I selected Choose Greater
+Valiue: 30

+In the configure actions page under the Notifications page:
+- I chose In Alarm as the Alarm state trigger
+- Selected my SNS topic for SNS topic

+In the Add a description page I entered a unique name - MyServerCPUUtilizationAlarm

+I then clicked on review my alarm before creating it.

-##### Create CloudWatch Alarm.
+I finaly clicked on - Create Alarm to launch the CloudWatch Alarm.

 ##### Testing CloudWatch Alarm by Stressing CPU Utilization.